 Constitution was adopted establishing the Faculty Senate of The Richard Stockton College of New Jersey.

-2009: The South Jersey Center for Digital Humanities is founded.
+The South Jersey Center for Digital Humanities is founded.
+June.

 The Stockton Center for Community Schools is established.
+July.

 Stockton launches its new Master of Social Work (MSW) Program.
 September.

 New Jersey Coalition for Financial Education (NJCFE), Southern Regional Office, is founded.
+November.

 Stockton develops a partnership with the Noyes Museum.
+February.

 The South Jersey Regional Internship Center is created.
+March.

 The Lloyd D. Levenson Institute for Gaming, Hospitality and Tourism has been established in Stockton’s School of Business.
+April.

 The College purchases the historic Seaview Resort.
+September.

 The 154,000 square foot Campus Center officially opened its doors on Commencement Day, May 7.

 Stockton College enters a cooperative agreement with the Cornell University School of Hotel Administration (SHA) which enhances opportunities for students in the Stockton Hospitality and Tourism Management Studies (HTMS) program and SHA students in the Management Internship Program (MIP).
 As part of the agreement, qualified Stockton will have clear pathways for admission into Cornell’s appropriate graduate programs.
+September.

 The inaugural William J. Hughes Center Civility in Government and Politics Award is presented to W. Cary Edwards, former member of the NJ General Assembly, Chief Counsel to Governor Thomas H. Kean, Attorney General for New Jersey and Chairman of the State Commission of Investigation.
+September

 The Stockton College Center for Public Safety and Security opens in the Office of Continuing Studies.
+January.

 The FRST Program, designed to offer a sustained, year-long academic experience for Freshmen, is approved by the Faculty Senate.
+January.

 The Art Gallery holds its inaugural exhibition with works from the Visual Arts faculty.
+February.

 Dean Pappas, Richard Stockton Trustee, and wife, Zoe, announce $1,150,000 gift to Stockton.
+April.

 The Library is named after the College’s first president, Dr. Richard E. Bjork.
+April.

 The Middle States Commission on Higher Education affirms Stockton’s reaccreditation with two commendations after a successful decennial evaluation.

 The inaugural meeting of the Higher Education Strategic Information and Governance (HESIG) Policy Steering Council supported by a grant from the President’s Strategic Initiative Fund is held.
+June.

 Stockton launches a Master of Arts in American Studies.
+September.

 Stockton opens its first instructional site in Ocean County, New Jersey, the Manahawkin Instructional Site.
+September.

 Justice Sandra Day O’Connor (ret.), the first woman to be named to the United States Supreme Court, spoke before a gathering of nearly 3,000 in the Sports Center.
 The presentation was the first in the Pappas Visiting Scholar Series, which was made possible by a gift from Stockton Trustee Dean Pappas and his wife, Zoe.
+March

-“You Make the Difference - The Campaign for Stockton College” generated donations and gifts of $25,363,687 - far exceeding the original goal of $20 million set by President
+“You Make the Difference - The Campaign for Stockton College” generated donations and gifts of $25,363,687 - far exceeding the original goal of $20 million set in 2011.

 Stockton entered into an agreement with Rowan University that enables students to earn a Bachelor of Science degree in Chemistry, Mathematics, or Physics from Stockton and a Bachelor of Science Engineering degree from Rowan in five years.
+October.

 Stockton and Rowan University School of Osteopathic Medicine announced a dual degree program to provide students with the opportunity to earn a bachelor’s degree from Stockton and a Doctor of Osteopathic Medicine degree from RowanSOM at an accelerated pace.